vseryakov/backendjs/README.md

 Any HTTP methods can be used because its the command in the URL that defines the operation.
 The payload can be urlencoded query parameters or JSON or any other format supported by any particular endpoint.
 This makes the backend universal and usable with any environment, not just a Web browser.
-Event signature can be passed in the query so it does not require HTTP headers at all.
+Request signature can be passed in the query so it does not require HTTP headers at all.

 ## Authentication and sessions